 Trap, skeet, sporting clays, and other shooting programs provide a number of benefits for youth when incorporated into school programs.
-These programs provide physical activity, teach discipline and responsibility, educate students on recreational shooting and hunting, encourage the safe handling of firearms while in the field, and serve as a primer for real-life hunting scenarios.
+These programs provide physical activity, teach discipline and responsibility, educate students on recreational shooting and hunting, encourage the safe handling of firearms, and serve as a primer for real-life hunting scenarios.

 Exposure to, and participation in, recreational shooting and hunting at a young age is essential in maintaining and further increasing the number of hunters and shooters in the United States.
-In 2011, there were approximately 15.5 million U.S. residents participating in hunting each year, representing 5% of the total U.S. population.
-Additionally in 2011, a resounding 20.1 million people (roughly 6.5% of the total U.S. population) participated in sport shooting.
-Given that both hunters and shooters contribute to conservation funding through the purchase of firearms and ammunition, increasing the shooting population will serve to provide increased funding for fish and wildlife agencies throughout the nation.
+In the spring of 2016, approximately 16.61 million U.S. residents participated in hunting, representing over 5% of the total U.S. population.
+In 2014 a resounding 51.2 million people (roughly 15% of the total U.S. population) participated in target or sport shooting of some kind.
+Given that both hunters and shooters contribute to conservation funding through the purchase of firearms and ammunition, increasing the shooting population will serve to provide additional funding for fish and wildlife agencies throughout the nation.

 Points of Interest

 - Via the National Rifle Association Collegiate Shooting Programs, various shooting programs are offered in schools including: SB Rifle, Air Rifle, Pistol, Shotgun, Skeet, Trap, ROTC, NCAA, Varsity, Club Sport, Outdoor Range, and Indoor Range.

 - Nearly every state (and Washington, DC) has shooting programs in at least one of their schools.